tomquirk/linkedin-api/README.md

 > Do you mean the [legit Linkedin API](https://developer.linkedin.com/)?

 NO!
 To retrieve structured data, the [Linkedin Website](https://linkedin.com) uses a service they call **Voyager**.
-Voyager endpoints give us access to pretty much everything we could want from Linkedin: profiles, companies, connections, messages, etc.
+Voyager endpoints give us access to pretty much everything we could want from Linkedin: profiles, companies, connections, messages, etc. - anything that you can see on linkedin.com, we can get from Voyager.

 So specifically, this project aims to provide complete coverage for Voyager.